AztecProtocol/aztec-packages/docs/docs/about_aztec/roadmap/engineering_roadmap.md

 - Write detailed specs, given recent protocol changes.
 - Review the code to ensure it matches what we _think_ the protocol is.
-- Open issues to ensure the code matches the spec.
+- Open issues to ensure the code matches the specs.
 - (Note: bringing cryptographers into the fold (to review specs) is a separate section, later in this doc).

 ## Iterate on the Sandbox